 —women’s work, volunteer work

 b.
-OTHER monetary reforms have to do with banking and distribution:
+OTHER monetary reforms and grassroots options have to do with banking and distribution:

 Other transitional structures

 — food & farm policy councils (FPCs)

 — women’s councils + men’s councils (women’s councils set agendas for men’s councils)